Article

 • An extension of exclusion for student loans discharged on account of death or disability.

-Please note that the summarized proposals above do not include a significant portion of the draft bill, and the information provided herein is current as of May 13.
-The scope and timing of new proposals, or revisions to existing proposals, remains uncertain.
+Please note that this alert omits a significant amount of tax provisions featured in the final House bill and that the information provided herein is current as of May 22, 2025.
+The scope and timing of the Senate’s proposals, or revisions to existing proposals, remains uncertain.
 We will continue to closely monitor tax bill-related developments and provide updates as new details emerge.
 If you have any questions about how forthcoming tax legislation may impact you or your business, please consult with your Elliott Davis tax adviser.

 The information provided in this communication is of a general nature and should not be considered professional advice.
 You should not act upon the information provided without obtaining specific professional advice.
 The information above is subject to change.